-Wednesday, May 17th, 2023 (11 months ago)
+Wednesday, May 17th, 2023 (over 1 year ago)

 The Openradar Community is aimed to foster the use and the collaboration on weather radar related open source software (BAMS: The Emergence of Open Source Software for the Weather Radar Community).
 Many affiliated packages are accessible via Python.
 For more than eight years the openradar community is providing short courses on several weather radar related topics at major conferences (eg. ERAD2022).